JanRSmit/HALS-Mechatronics/Z-Assembly/README-Z-Assembly.md

 ![Alt text](X-GANTRY-Assy.jpg)

-The motor and reduction gear are displayed her, but are covered in the Motors section.
+The motor and reduction gear are displayed here, but are covered in the Motors section BoM.
 For the toothed belt a GT@-9mm open end belt is used, with appropriate toothed pulleys to drive the gantry up and down.

 Included in this section is an Excel with my design decisions, and a BoM .
 Also included is a F-360 file with the whole assembly, and also one in STEP format.